kapilsharma/AngularToDoApp/README.md

 > It is recommended to read `README.md` file from master branch only.

+### v0.1.5

+Code committed at the end of section 5.5.1, Local Reference in TS file

 ### v0.1.4

 Code committed at the end of section 5.5, Local Reference